michballard/fhellow/README.md

 >clear idea of the apps purpose which made the process of planning and
 >execution fairly straight forward.
 We followed mock-ups of the website
 >and they were great for the frontend development of the web app.

+> *Michelle...*

+>It was a great experience creating the Fhellow website for our final Makers Academy project.
+In particular I learned a lot about practising agile techniques and the benefits gained from working in an agile environment.

+>The techniques we used during the two week project sprint were:

+> - Stand up meetings every morning
+> - Product demo’s every evening
+> - Listing tasks on a kanban board (using Trello) and tracking the progress of each task
+> - Pair programming with regular rotations so that every team members understood all parts of the project

+>From early in the project it became evident how much agile principles were contributing to the project’s success.
+We were able to quickly pick up new tasks once current tasks were completed, understand what team members were working on and we could easily be responsive to project changes.
+Working in an agile manner is something I will definitely continue practising in the future.

 Technologies used